 Home The Program Courses Faculty & Staff Students & Alumni Scholarships & Opportunities FAQ Events Jewish Studies Metropolitan Area Pluralism Study (MAPS) Toward A Reasonable World Alternative Considerations of Jonestown and Peoples Temple

-To declare a Religious Studies major or minor, simply go to the Department of Religious Studies, 4231 Adams Humanities, and meet with either the Department Chair (Dr. Rebecca Moore) or the Department Advisor (Dr. Khaleel Mohammed) to have them complete the “Declaration or Change of Undergraduate Major and Minor” form.
+To declare a Religious Studies major or minor, simply go to the Department of Religious Studies, Arts and Letters Rm.
+662, and meet with either the Department Chair (Dr. Risa Levitt Kohn) or the Department Advisor (Dr. Khaleel Mohammed) to have them complete the “Declaration or Change of Undergraduate Major and Minor” form.
 Students then deliver this signed form to the Office of the Registrar.

 The Office of Advising and Evaluations provides this information online.
 An unofficial transcript is available to you at any time.
 Students should take their transcripts or program evaluations from the Advising Office and meet with the Department Advisor to develop a program of study so that they can graduate within a reasonable amount of time.

 Students are required to have at least one lower division Religious Studies course prior to taking any upper division RS courses.
 Students who are RS majors and minors may take upper division courses once this prerequisite is satisfied.
 Students who are not RS majors and minors, may not take upper division RS courses for general education credit before completing 60 units of University credit.

 RS majors can receive credit for lower division “Foundations” courses in General Education.
 RS majors cannot, however, receive G.E. credit for upper division courses in Religious Studies; they must take courses outside the major.
 RS minors, however, can use upper division Religious Studies courses in fulfillment of the university Cultural Diversity requirement, and the G.E. requirement.